Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 • reports.Service writes a report file to storage.

-• jobs.GenerateJob owns the queue payload, dispatch shape, and handler.
+• reports.GenerateJob owns the queue payload, dispatch shape, and handler.

 • notifications.Service dispatches the job from the users.created subscriber.